Malta convoys: Operation MG 1

 On 22 March, when MW 10 was through Bomb Alley, news arrived that an Italian squadron had sailed and from 10:35 a.m. – 12:05 p.m. five Italian torpedo bomber attacks were made but with no hits.
 In the afternoon, German and Italian air attacks began, with bombs and torpedoes, again to no effect.
 Smoke was seen at 2:10 p.m. and the escorts moved to intercept in rough seas as the convoy was hidden by a smoke screen.
 Italian cruisers commenced fire then turned to lure the British cruisers towards Littorio; the British did not take the bait.
-The exchange was the beginning of the Second Battle of Sirte and Axis aircraft concentrated on the convoy, which manoeuvred so effectively that no ship was hit, but the ships and close escort fired much of their ammunition.
+The exchange began the Second Battle of Sirte.
+Axis aircraft concentrated on the convoy, which manoeuvred so effectively that no ship was hit, but the ships and close escort fired much of their ammunition.
 During the battle near the convoy, the escorts kept laying smoke screens and the Italians came within 8 nmi as Force B dodged around in the smoke, attacking at every opportunity.

 German air attacks continued and Force B turned for Alexandria, very short of fuel as Force K joined the convoy for the last leg.
 The convoy had been ordered to disperse, three ships diverting southwards and Clan Campbell making straight for Grand Harbour, the diversions being calculated to bring the ships back together just short of Malta by daylight on 23 March.
 The detours were a mistake and Pampas was hit by a bomb during the morning but kept going, reaching Malta.
 Talabot was also frequently attacked but arrived undamaged, except from some small bombs dropped by a Bf 109 fighter-bomber.
 Clan Campbell was sunk 20 nmi from Malta and Breconshire, after being taken in tow by destroyers and tugs several times, reached Marsaxlokk harbour on 25 March.
 Unloading of the ships was very slow and Luftwaffe attacks on 26 March sank Breconshire in the evening and continued bombing Valletta harbour into the night.
 Talabot and Pampas were set on fire before unloading, only 4952 ST of the 29500 ST of supplies were landed and several destroyers were seriously damaged.